-A dedicated PIS (Passenger Information System) company in Europe contacted Lanner to come up with in-train computer to function as the onboard display control system.
+A dedicated PIS (Passenger Information System) company in Europe contacted Lanner to come up with rail computer to function as the onboard display control system.
 Once the integration with the whole train system is established, the PIS will work as an onboard unit behind digital signage to deliver audio-visual contents for trains passing through Mont Blanc between France and Italy.
 On the other hand, the on-board PIS will be linked with display devices like LED sign and client LCD infotainment in each passenger car through serial or USB interface for real-time playback diagnosis.
 Therefore, some technological requirements must be met in order to accomplish this task:

 Compact and Fanless

 The space for deployment in rolling stock environment is mostly limited.
 Thus, the required system must be in compact size, due to the nature of fanless design without the space-occupying fanes.

 Serial/USB Protocol for Real-time Diagnosis

 The required onboard system is connected with client displays in each passenger car through serial or USB protocol for diagnose purposes.